benediktstroebl/della-inference/README.md

 http://localhost:<model port>/v1
 ```

-This will be available after simply running the slurm job for the respective model in
+This will be available after simply running the Slurm job for the respective model in:
 ```
 /scratch/gpfs/bs6865/vllm/azure_link
 ```

+If you use the Slurm scripts I set up so far, this server will run for 24 hours by default but you can set a different time very easily by modifying the options in the header of the Slurm scripts.

 **Note:** This model port is different from the one you set if you query the API from Della directly (Option 1) and apply only for the Azure VM.
 Read further for more details.